 Hi!
 I’m David Robert Grimes, and I’m a physicist by training.
-I mainly work in cancer research, where I’m especially interested in tumour hypoxia, and improving our understanding of how oxygen drives tumour evolution and treatment response.
+I mainly work in cancer research, where I’m especially interested in tumor hypoxia, and improving our understanding of how oxygen drives tumor evolution and treatment response.
 I’m also an author and science writer, and my other research interests include meta-research, public understanding of science, and understanding why conspiracy theories and pseudoscience spread.

 At the moment, I’m juggling a few projects – I spend a lot of my time consulting, trying to further public understanding of science and medicine.
 My first book, The Irrational Ape, came out recently, and that focuses on why we get things so wrong, and so it’s kept me fairly busy.
 I get bored easily, so have to have a few ideas on the go at once, ideally totally different from one another!

 What’s your backstory and how did you come up with the idea?

 As I tend to jump between different ideas, I’m not sure I have a very consistent back story!
 Like most scientists, I love a good puzzle, and there is a real pleasure in delving into a mystery to try and solve a little part of it, or to make discoveries that might signal the way for others to explore further.

 Ideas come constantly, and then you just subject them to a little probing – the weaker ones you reject, but the stronger ones I try and plant in my mind, to see if they’ll grow.
 Sometimes inspiration comes from an unlikely source, or in a context completely alien to what one might expect: one of my works on modeling conspiracy theories came from playing with a weird thought; what IF scientists decided they wanted to cover something up?
 How would they go about it, and what would happen?
 Taking that devil’s advocate approach to the question, I found it was highly unlikely big conspiracies could endure.